gene-a/santa-app/README.md

 		- From my understanding we now just have index.js which is bundled by Vite

 # Personal Notes:
-Thank you for giving me the opportunity to work on this it was a lot of fun learning Node, NPM, and a bit of React!
 I am a C# developer and have used the .NET framework extensively.
 I have no specific JS framework that I use but am fine with Vanilla JS.
 I tried my best to translate the knowledge I have from ASP .NET to attempt to implement html rendering on the server side and serve up the API.
-This was quite a challenge as I had to learn Node and React in a day or so as the assignment was given during a time I was away from Tokyo.
+It was quite enjoyable but this was quite a challenge as I had to learn Node and React in a day or so as the assignment was given during a time I was away from Tokyo.

-It was quite enjoyable.